Best Well Water Test Kits (2026): At-Home & Lab Testing

 Detailed Reviews

-Tap Score Advanced Well Water Test — Most Comprehensive
+Tap Score Advanced — Most Comprehensive

 Key specs:

-• 111+ individual contaminant tests
+• 116 individual analyte tests

 • Pre-paid shipping both directions